-As the Category Leader for the Hot Beverages’ procurement team at Foodbuy, coffee is a core part of my role.
+As the Senior Procurement Manager for the Beverages & FMCG procurement team at Foodbuy, coffee is a core part of my role.
 Luckily, coffee to me is also my passion, a true daily interest and a real necessity in my work and personal life.
 It has been said, “the day begins with turning on the coffee machine”.
 I think there is something in that!

 And I am certainly not alone, but am just one of nearly 19 million Australians who drink coffee.
 28% of these Aussies drink three or more cups of coffee daily and we consume 37 million kilograms of coffee a year!
 It is an incredible volume of coffee and to consume this much we spend a staggering $3 billion on coffee every year with an average Australian consumption of 14 cups of coffee every week.
 In fact, 23% of coffees ordered in Australia are takeaways with around 35% of households containing a personal espresso machine.

 We truly are a coffee nation – and that suits me down to the ground!

 Most of us, (not all admittedly, though we’ll talk tea another day), turn to coffee daily.
 It is a well-loved ritual, an important part of our daily routine and an experience we can all truly involve ourselves in.
 Our loyalty to our favourite brands, blends, and ambience at our local coffee shop is what keeps us engaged in this daily beverage consumption, but to what involvement do we, personally, have with the actual product we consume?